kfirufk/tuxin_tutorial_overlay/README.md

 `bgColor` - a custom background color. default is Black with opacity of 0.4.

 `description` - a Widget to display on top of the overlay, usually contains instructions on current frame

+`highlightCount` - number of times to run the highlight animation

+`animationMilliseconds` - the milliseconds that each direction of animation will take (forward, reverse)

+`animationRepeatDelayMilliseconds` - milliseconds to wait before animation repeats itself

 I also created two functions to show and hide an overlay.